-Assisted Living is a healthcare residence where the clients can receive assistance with activities of daily living, which usually include bathing, dressing, toileting, escorting, laundry, and taking medications if required.
-Some clients in Assisted Living require no assistance for their activities of daily living while others do require assistance.
-Also, most Assisted Living communities offer memory care for residents in the early stages of dementia.
-Staff and at least one medical professional are typically on call 24 hours a day in this setting however intensive hands-on care or nursing care is not offered in this setting.
-Specific details of care can vary from community to community so it is worth checking independent policies of providers.
+Assisted living is a healthcare residence where a senior adult can receive assistance with activities of daily living, which likely includes bathing, dressing, toileting, escorting, laundry, and taking medications, if required.
+Such assistance is not always necessary in this type of care, and depends on the individual’s needs.
+Most assisted living communities also offer memory care for residents in the early stages of dementia.
+Staff and at least one medical professional are typically on-call 24 hours a day, however intensive hands-on care or nursing care is not offered in this type setting.
+Details and policies vary per provider, and often include additional health services such as in-house rehabilitation.

 How to Choose an Assisted Living Community

 Conducting an online search is the first step in choosing an assisted living community that best meets the client’s needs medically, socially and financially.
 Once a list has been created of prospective options, it is important to take a personalized tour, and possibly even stay for lunch.
 This gives clients and their families/caregivers ample time to ask questions, interact with current residents, and to discover some of the offered activities that might be of interest.
 Some assisted living communities also offer in-house rehabilitation, wellness and other health services.
 Research can be done online.
 We recommend the following website: HealthRI.gov.

 Assisted living is usually privately paid.
 However, in some cases, long-term care insurance will cover this type of care.
 Some facilities also have designated Medicaid waiver beds.
 It’s important to check with the specific provider to see if this type of waiver applies.